katahiromz/RisohEditor/README.txt

     Answer.
 The portable version doesn't use registry but an ini file.

 Question 6.
-Are the 64-bit files supported?
+Does it support 64-bit?

     Answer.
-Yes on 64-bit Windows.
-However WoW64 emulation layer prevents it loading from "C:\Program Files" or "C:\Windows\system32".
-            You have to copy the 64-bit file into another place before loading.
+Yes, it does.

 /////////////////////////////////////////////////////////////////////
 Katayama Hirofumi MZ (katahiromz) [A.N.T.]